ra1fh/daum-ergo/README.md

 The compiler will be installed into the `arm` directory in the source tree by default.
 Change `DAUM_PREFIX` to install somewhere else.

+## Control

+The control directory contains a remote control client that connects via TCP to port 51955 of the bike.
+This is work in progress.